masif2002/aws-solutions-architect-associate/06-ELB-and-ASG.md

 ## SSL Certificates
 * SSL -> Secure Socket Layer; TLS -> Transport Layer Security (Newer version of SSL)
-* SSL certificates are attached to the ELBs which is then used to encrpyt traffic between the client and the load balancer (in-flight encryption)
+* SSL certificates are attached to the ELBs which is then used to encrypt traffic between the client and the load balancer (in-flight encryption)
 * Public SSL certificates are issued by Certificate Authorities (CA) like GoDaddy
 * SSL certificates have a expiration date that you set and must be renewed regularly
 * The load balancer uses the X.509 certificate